Higher education

 Swedish society in general is informal and non-hierarchical, and students speak to and are treated by lecturers as equals.
 Everyone is on a first-name basis – no titles required.

-Entry requirements
+Entry requirements and tuition costs

 Entry requirements at universities in Sweden vary, but all universities demand that students have successfully completed their upper secondary (high school) education, regardless of nationality.
 You can read more about requirements at different levels on universityadmissions.se.

-Higher education in Sweden is financed largely by tax revenue.
-Tuition fees are fully subsidised for students from Sweden, the EU/EEA area and Switzerland.
-Students from outside the EU/EEA and Switzerland pay tuition fees, but scholarship programmes that cover tuition and living costs are available for a number of non-EU countries.
+Higher education in Sweden is financed largely by tax revenue, with tuition fees fully subsidised for students from Sweden, the EU/EEA area and Switzerland.

 To enable students who can’t pay tuition fees to study in Sweden, there are scholarship programmes available.